DeNepo/study/Agile/README.md

 For the first time, Agile team has found a real, sustainable way to solve problems that generations of software development teams have been struggling with.
-Agile teams use simple, straightforward practices that have been proven to work on real-life projects. **But wait a minute... if agile is so great, why isn’t everyone doing it?
+Agile teams use simple, straightforward practices that have been proven to work on real-life projects. **But wait a minute...if agile is so great, why isn’t everyone doing it?**

-** It turns out that in the real world, a practice that works really well for one team causes serious problems for another team, and ** the difference is the team mindset**.
+** It turns out that in the real world, a practice that works really well for one team causes serious problems for another team, and**
+**the difference is the team mindset**.
 So get ready to **change the way you think about your projects.**

 **A daily standup is a good starting point**